keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ## What is enabled by applicatives?

 Applicatives primarily offer parallel computation.
-Specifically, the arguments to applicative functions such as `ap()`, `map2()`, or `sequence()` are evaluated independently of one another, and their individual outputs as a whole influence the combined output of the functions consuming them.
+Specifically, the arguments to applicative functions such as `ap()`, `map2()`, or `sequence()` are evaluated independently of one another, and their individual outputs as a whole influence whether the functions consuming them are permitted to compute against the outputs of their desired cases or if they should halt computation and propagate any undesired cases.

-When all inputs to an applicative function are in the desired case, then the output of the function will also be in the desired case.
-Conversely, if any input is in the undesired case, then it will be propagated through the function's output, and the other cases will be discarded.
+When all inputs to an applicative function are in the desired case, then the output of the lifted functions will also be in the desired case.
+Conversely, if any input is in the undesired case, then it will be propagated instead, and the other cases will be discarded.
 In this regard, applicative functions provide an _all-or-nothing_ operation.

 Parallel computation provides some level of control flow, but it doesn't guide execution to proceed only if the previous execution has succeeded, as all operations evaluate independently of each other.
 Applicatives therefore do not provide a mechanism to support imperative programming.
 For this kind of control flow, you need to further specialize the applicative functor.